What's coming for Nova Drift? Will Nova Drift be supported with more free content?

 Any advice for an aspiring game developer?

 Years ago, during Nova Drift's Kickstarter, I wrote an article about that, you can read it here.
-I hope to write a follow up article soon, expounding on everything I've learned since.
+I hope to write a follow up article, expounding on everything I've learned since.
 We also have a channel on the Discord called #game-dev-help where us developers hang out and help eachother.
 I'm always happy to give advice about breaking in or improving.
 Or about anything, really.

 What was Nova Drift created in?
 Why?